stmoreau/general-fe-knowledge/javascript-is-a-compiled-language.md

 ```

 The last `console.log("Hello World!);` is missing the ending `"` but if Javascript was a interpreted language all the previous `console.log("Hello World!");` should be in the console.
 Instead we only see `Uncaught SyntaxError: Invalid or unexpected token`.

+Another way of proving is by just opening the source code of V8, or Mozilla Spidermonkey.
+If we watch closely we'll see that there is a compiler in both of them.